2021 Summer Program Announcement

-Yiddish Classes will be held between 10:00 -11.30 and 12.00-13.30 Israel Time on the Tel Aviv University campus, with online options during these same hours (pending enrollment.)
-Online language classes will also be offered between the hours of 19:00 and 22:00 Israel time.
-Class placement will be determined by students' performance on a Yiddish proficiency test.
+Yiddish Classes will be held between 10:00 -11.30 and 12.00-13.30 Israel Time on the Tel Aviv University campus, with online options during these same hours.
+Online language classes will also be offered between the hours of 18:00 and 22:00 Israel time.
+Class placement will be determined by information and Yiddish wrting sample students provide.
 Attendance at the Yiddish instruction classes is mandatory.

 Yiddish I (Elementary)

 Introduction to basic Yiddish grammar, pronunciation, conversation, reading, and writing.
 Yiddish I includes sections for both native Hebrew speakers and for international students.